StreamElements/docs/docs/chatbot/commands/default/song.md

 ---
 id: song
+description: Learn how to use the !song command in StreamElements chatbot to get information about the currently playing song from the mediarequest queue.
+keywords:
+  - StreamElements
+  - chatbot
+  - commands
+  - mediarequest
+  - song
+  - currently playing
 tags:
   - chatbot
   - commands
   - mediarequest
 ---

 # !song

 The `!song` command is used to return information about the current song that is playing in mediarequest.
 It will error if no song is currently playing.